klyrr/lecture/2015/haw/db/lecture/03-Data_models/03-data-modell-notes.md

 # Benutzung
 ## UML vs. ERM

-^  ERDhow the tables should connect, what fields are going to be on each table, the tables connection, if many-to-many, one-to-many.
+^ ERD how the tables should connect, what fields are going to be on each table, the tables connection, if many-to-many, one-to-many.

 ^ UML sequence diagram, state diagram, more for the funcionality of the application (what user can do, who does it, when he does it, before what step, what table he use to do it) other then the tables description.